ReichtumQian/notes-on-ielts/pages/Fate Stay Night Day1 Part1.md

   ...Probably because, over and above not wanting to be like them, I had a stronger feeling in my mind.
   But still, I had no hope.
-  It was already a wonder I was still alive, so I couldn't expect to be saved.
+  It was already a wonder奇迹 I was still alive, so I couldn't expect to be saved.
   I won't survive.
   Whatever happens, I won't be able to escape from this red world.
   It was such an absolute hell that even a small child could understand it.
-  And I collapsed.
+  And I collapsed倒下.
   Was it because there was no air?
 Was it because no function was left in my body?
 - Anyway, I collapsed and stared up at the clouded sky.
   Everything around me was burned up and I could see many shriveled people.
-  The dark clouds loomed overhead, telling me it would rain soon.
+  The dark clouds loomed朦胧地现出 overhead, telling me it would rain soon.
   ...That's good.
 The fire will be put out once it rains.
   In the end, I sighed deeply and looked up at the sky.
   I say to myself that it hurts.
   I say so on behalf of all the people who couldn't even say so.
   ―――That was ten years ago.
-  After that, I was miraculously saved.
+  After that, I was miraculously神奇地 saved.
   My body survived.
   But I think all the other things about me burned up and were reduced to ashes.